numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 **Use arrays**.

 -  They are the standard vector/matrix/tensor type of numpy.
-Many numpy function return arrays, not matrices.
+Many numpy functions return arrays, not matrices.
 -  There is a clear distinction between element-wise operations and linear algebra operations.
 -  You can have standard vectors or row/column vectors if you like.